August 23rd, 2023Improving Your Open Water Technique into Late Fall

-Welcome to a rarified world of those who swim during the coldest months.
-Congratulations on your courage (and/or your naiveté)!
-I have been blown away by the number of swimmers who have contacted me.
-And although I love giving lessons, I have held back until now, for these reasons:
+Welcome to a rarified world of those who swim during the colder months.
+I have been blown away by the number of swimmers who have contacted me about taking lessons far into the Fall, for the following reasons:

 - Baby, it’s cold outside (duh).

 - There are more dangers BECAUSE it‘s cold.

 Please read the following before deciding to register.